gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 All teams are eligible to trigger on query 1A.
 When a QM rules a quizzer’s response to a query incorrect, that quizzer’s team is ineligible to trigger on any following query with the same numerical component in their identifier.
 If all teams are ineligible, the QM will treat the next query as if the previous query was ruled correct.

-The quiz ends immediately prior to the query identifier’s number incrementing beyond **the product of 4 and the number of teams in the quiz** when there are no tied scores.
-For example, a quiz with 3 teams ends immediately prior to query “13A” should there be no tied scores.
+The quiz ends immediately prior to the query identifier’s number incrementing beyond **the product of 4 and the number of teams in the quiz**.
+For example, a quiz with 3 teams ends immediately prior to query “13A”.

 ### 2.3.
 Query Types